Sheraz Khan of Longueuil and Brossard QC is helping boost trade industry workforce with specialized home construction

 On top of these modifications, a built-in system to get access to all kinds of support and/or medical help is installed into all these houses.
 In a way, it is a form of system that would enable the residents to get access to any help they might need which, in case of emergency, might even be able to improve survivability of the residents.
 Basically, this system, along with the other modifications, would also make the elderly and disabled residents feel safer and more at ease despite any kind of impairment that they might have due to age, sickness, or any other reason.

-So far, this project has received positive reviews and feedback which is why Mr. Sheraz Khan is quite excited about what the future is holding for this project and the further updates he is going to involve in the making of future versions of it.
+So far, this project has received positive reviews and feedback which is why Sheraz Khan and Richard Keith Lebon are quite excited about what the future is holding for the project.

 ConstructionToday